magicst0ne/nginx-tuning/README.md

 NGINX Tuning For Best Performance
 =================================
+Our goal is that find a way improve the server's QPS.

 ## Testing Overview
 All tests were done using three separate machines connected together with dual 1 GbE links in a simple, flat Layer 2 network.